ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 5. Select the [VLAN name](https://control.bluemix.net/network/vlans/) to view the VLAN details.
 The provisioned VSI can be seen as well as the assigned Primary IP Subnet.
 Make a note of the Private VLAN ID \<nnnn\> (1199 in this example) as this will be used in a later step.

 6. Select the [subnet](https://control.bluemix.net/network/subnets) to see the IP subnet details.
 Make a note of the subnet Network, Gateway addresses and CIDR (/26) as these are required for further VRA configuration.
-64 Primary IP addresses are provisioned on the private network and it may require selecting page 2 or 3 to find the required entries.
+64 Primary IP addresses are provisioned on the private network and to find the Gateway address it may require selecting page 2 or 3.

-7. Validate the that the subnet/VLAN is routed to the VRA and the VSI is not accessible via the management network from your workstation.
-The additional work to configure the enclosure and routing is now performed directly on the VRA via SSH.
+7. Validate the that the subnet/VLAN is routed to the VRA and the VSI is **NOT** accessible via the management network from your workstation using `ping`.

     ```bash
     ping <VSI Private IP Address>
     ```

     {: codeblock}

+This completes setup of the VRA via the {{site.data.keyword.Bluemix_notm}} console.
+The additional work to configure the enclosure and IP routing is now performed directly on the VRA via SSH.

 ## VRA setup
 {: #vra_setup}